 - All transcripts from institutions outside of the U.S. must be evaluated by World Education Services (WES).
 This official course-by-course evaluation must be submitted as part of the application packet prior to the application deadline.

 - Applicants are required to take the Test of English as a Foreign Language (TOEFL) if their native language is not English.
 A minimum score of 100 (iBT test) is required to be eligible for admission.
 This requirement will be waived if the applicant received a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction.
 Please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL unless the primary language of instruction at the institution is English.
 The TOEFL code is 5244.

-The tuition rate for the Clinical Nurse Leader Program is $1,309 per credit hour for first year CNL students for the academic year 2018-2019.
+The tuition rate for the Clinical Nurse Leader Program was $1,309 per credit hour for first year CNL students for the academic year 2018-2019.
 For detailed student financial inquiries, please visit the Georgetown University Office of Student Financial Services web site here.

 Georgetown’s CNL program is a 24-month, six-semester (including two summer semesters), full-time program of study with 75 credits in total.